 5. Look for Witnesses

 If at all possible, find witnesses other than yourself, passengers or the driver of the other car.
-If anyone stops at the scene, ask if they saw what happened.
-If they can help, obtain names, addresses and other contact information.
-If they have a business card, request one.
-These people will disappear fairly quickly and chances of ever locating them again if not identified on the spot are close to zero.
+Ask anyone who stops at the scene if they saw what happened.
+Obtain names, addresses and other contact information.
+Write down all contact information and ask whether they have a business card and whether you may have one.
+Witnesses disappear quickly and chances of ever locating them again if not identified on the spot are close to zero.

 6. When To File An Accident Report